Back to blog

 The best next-release decisions come from evidence tied to these signals, not from whichever stakeholder has the loudest feature request.

-Common MVP mistakes
+Common MVP Mistakes

 • Writing a feature list before naming the proof goal.
 If success is unclear, the scope will drift.